CLINIC POLICY

 Please note, it is a contravention of the Health Information Act of Alberta to discuss or disclose personal health information using non-secured methods such as e-mail.

-Secondary to electronic security risks, the clinic staff are prohibited from opening email attachments and / or accepting digital media (e.g., USB sticks) for use int eh clinic an with clinic computers.
+Secondary to electronic security risks, the clinic staff are prohibited from opening email attachments and / or accepting digital media (e.g., USB sticks) for use in the clinic an with clinic computers.
 Therefore you are required to print all necessary forms prior to coming to the clinic.

 Private Pay / Uninsured Services